ronthings/deep_phix/README.md

 # Deep sequencing analysis scripts for ΦX174 analysis

-This repo contains scripts used to analyse deepseq results from recent experiments in our lab.
+This repository contains scripts used to analyse deep sequencing results from recent experiments in our lab.

 ## Summary
 Script Name | Purpose
 ------------|--------
+0_config_and_run.sh | set global variables and run scripts 1-4
-1_filter_reads.sh | quality and adapter trim (cutadapt) 2_subtract_spike.sh | map against spike-in, filter BAM to keep unmapped reads, convert back to FASTQs 3_map_reference.sh | map FASTQ to bacterial genome + ΦX174, filter to MAPQ>=20, convert to SAM, concatenate and index 4_call_snps.sh | freebayes call SNPs (naïve mode), filter against biases (vcffilter), tabulate (vcf2tsv from vcflib)
+1_filter_reads.sh | quality and adapter trim (cutadapt) 2_subtract_spike.sh | map against spike-in (two ways) and convert unmapped reads to FASTQs 3_map_reference.sh | map FASTQ to bacterial genome + ΦX174, filter to MAPQ>=20, convert to indexed BAM 4_call_snps.sh | freebayes naïvely call SNPs, merge VCFs over origin (by coverage), anti-bias filter (vcffilter) and tabulate

 ## Notes on setup
 This is how I set up a conda environment with the required software and stored its config: